|

 Map reference to one of the 'haltes" along

-8: Mark Bando's 2007 EuropeanTrigger
+the railway track8: Mark Bando's 2007 EuropeanTrigger

 Time Convention battlefield tour